Sailing On The Forest

 Two young men slowly paddled their dingy through black waters, the moon giving it a silver lining as it continued from its penultimate position in the sky.
-A soft shimmer of breath came from each of the boys as they paddled, obscuring their vision for a brief moment before they had to take another heavy breath.
+A soft shimmer of breath came from each of the boys as they paddled, obscuring their vision briefly before they had to take another heavy breath.

 “We are going where the fish are going to be.”
 Answered Tommie.